About private tours

 Related tours: Historic Glenwood Cemetery; The Women of Glenwood; 20th Century Glenwood

 The German poet and philosopher Von Goethe called architecture "frozen music."
-If so, Houston's magnum opus is the 1929 Gulf Building (now the JPMorgan Chase & Co.
-Building).
+If so, Houston's magnum opus is the 1929 Gulf Building (now known as The Jones on Main).
 The Art Deco skyscraper's exterior is richly detailed in a modified Gothic style; inside, its public areas, including the three-story banking hall, are among the city's most magnificent.
 Our tour tells the story of the building's construction, engineering and architecture; Jones, the man who built it; and how Texas Commerce Bank saved the building against advice to demolish it in the mid-1980s.

 * Private tours of the Gulf Building may only be booked for weekdays.